inlife/nexrender/README.md

     // Output:

     /*
-        This years' Avengers Gala is on the presitigious Smithsonian Museum of Natural History located at 10th St. & Constitution Ave.
+        This years' Avengers Gala is on the prestigious Smithsonian Museum of Natural History located at 10th St. & Constitution Ave.
 Our special guests Steve, Natasha,Tony, Wanda, Thor, Peter and Clint (whoever that is) are going to be present for the ceremony!
     */
 ```